nathan-gs/nathan-gs.github.com/_posts/2022-12-31-single-page-website-changing-url-hash-based-on-position-in-page.md

 Finally, the code replaces the current entry in the browser's history with the updated URL, using the `replaceState` method of the `history` object.
 This updates the URL in the address bar without creating a new entry in the history.

-PiWik automatically detects these hash changes and tracks these as seperate page views, more at [How to track a single-page application (SPA) from PiWik](https://help.piwik.pro/support/collecting-data/how-to-track-a-single-page-application/).
+PiWik automatically detects these hash changes and tracks these as separate page views, more at [How to track a single-page application (SPA) from PiWik](https://help.piwik.pro/support/collecting-data/how-to-track-a-single-page-application/).